 But what’s in it for you?
-If you’re going to go out on a limb for the underdog, and receive little up-front financial compensation, how does it balance out for you?
+If you’re going to support the underdog and receive little up-front financial compensation, how does it balance out for you?
 Are they supposed to credit you in their album sleeves or something like that?

 We love it when people credit us for their records, but we don’t ask for anything that other studios wouldn’t ask for.
-It’s common and polite to credit whatever studio you work on your album in, be it Metropolis, or Miloco Studios, or Electric Lady.
-We’re not going to ask anyone to put our logo on your record.
-But it is a win for us to say that successful records were made here.
+It’s common and polite to credit whatever studio you worked at for your album, be it Metropolis, or Miloco Studios, or Electric Lady.
+We’re not going to ask anyone to put our logo on their record, but it is a win for us to say that successful records were made here.

-Ultimately, there’s some kind of content or visibility that comes with artists being in the studio, be it pictures being taken or video being shot.
-We host press days here for when artists are doing promo for their music.
+Ultimately, there’s a kind of content or visibility that comes with artists being in the studio, be it pictures being taken or videos being shot.
+We also host press days here for when artists are doing promo for their music.
 So invariably, we get some kind of likening back to the building, and we have our name spread in what feels like a natural way, as opposed to a forced, paid way.

 I understand.
 Red Bull has quite a comprehensive music network, from it’s record label to the studios and other bodies.
 How do the different Red Bull music entities interplay with each other?